Liberty University Editorial Style Guide

 College For A Weekend.
 Can use CFAW on second reference.

 Preferably use chair.
 Capitalize when part of full official title; lowercase otherwise.

 One word used to describe seats in both the Liberty Baseball and Softball Stadiums, as well as in the LaHaye Ice Center.

 Student-run university newspaper.
 Full name is Liberty Champion.
 In selected instances, The Champion may be an acceptable subsequent reference.

 Only capitalize if before full name, e.g., Chancellor Jonathan Falwell, Chancellor Falwell, but Falwell is the chancellor.
 The chancellor spoke at Convocation today.

 Capitalize as part of the formal name of a building, a congregation, or denomination.
 Also capitalize when referring to the universal Church.
 Lowercase in all other uses.

 Cinematic Arts, Zaki Gordon Center

 A film school that reaches beyond the traditional model of film education.
 This film school relies heavily on experiential learning and features state of the art technology in order to equip students for the technology and equipment that will be used in their field.
-It is part of the School of Visual & Performing Arts (SVPA).
+It is part of the School of Communication & the Arts.

 Capitalize city if part of a proper name, or a regularly used nickname: Kansas City, Windy City, Fun City.
 Lowercase when used generically.